coxswain · node · relay · caravel

 Role

 - Private, behind NAT — zero inbound ports.
-Every connection is helm-initiated outbound.
+Every connection is coxswain-initiated outbound.
 The controller never appears in public DNS.

-- Drives the fleet.
+- Drives the fleet, and keeps it correct.
 Holds a long-lived mTLS/gRPC connection to each

-buoy: pushes config and peers, receives a live event stream. - Issues credentials.
+node: pushes config and peers, receives a live event stream.
+A reconcile sweep auto-heals drift and stale data planes; provisioning a profile or device pushes automatically. - Issues credentials.
 Holds the in-repo CA; mints node, relay, and per-user/device certificates.

 - Serves admins.
-Embedded SvelteKit admin UI on localhost, live-updating over WebSocket, multi-admin safe via optimistic concurrency.
+Embedded admin UI on localhost — fleet, paths, profiles, live sessions, alerts, audit log, and API tokens — live-updating over WebSocket, multi-admin safe via optimistic concurrency.

 - Serves users.
 Account login + end-to-end-encrypted profile sync, reached by clients only through a